Louis Verstraete

-Louis Verstraete (/vls/; born 4 May 1999) is a Belgian professional footballer who plays as a midfielder for A-League club Auckland FC.
+Louis Verstraete (/vls/; born 4 May 1999) is a Belgian professional footballer who plays as a midfielder for Challenger Pro League club Patro Eisden.

 Club career

 Gent

 In 2016, Verstraete signed a contract until 2018 with K.A.A.
 Gent's first team.
 On 22 December 2016, he made his senior team debut in the Belgian First Division A against Anderlecht, replacing Jérémy Perbet in the 83rd minute.
 On 16 March 2017, he scored his first senior goal for Gent in the UEFA Europa League round of 16 return game at Genk, making him the youngest goal scorer of that season's competition.

 Loan to Waasland-Beveren

 In December 2018, Verstraete moved to Belgium side Waasland-Beveren, on a loan deal until the end of the season.

 Royal Antwerp

 In January 2020, Verstraete signed a contract for 3.5 years with Jupiler Pro League club Royal Antwerp, and was loaned to KV Oostende for the first six months.